-One of GIZ's objectives is to advise partner countries on transport and energy and to support them in achieving climate and development goals.
-The transport sector has a special role to play here, as it contributes to climate change through emissions on the one hand, with mobility being one of the basic prerequisites for social and economic development on the other hand.
+One of GIZ's objectives was to advise partner countries on transport and energy and to support them in achieving climate and development goals.
+The transport sector played a special role in this context, as it contributes to climate change through emissions on the one hand, with mobility being one of the basic prerequisites for social and economic development on the other hand.
 A coupling of the energy and transport sectors should therefore contribute to the development of concepts, methods, and instruments for sustainable mobility worldwide.

-For the GIZ, RLI summarizes the current state of research, defines the basic concepts and challenges, and makes concrete recommendations for priority fields of action and, if applicable, measures.
-One of the main concerns will be to extend the perception of the topic of "sector coupling energy and transport" beyond the mere conversion to e-mobility.
-Other options include traffic avoidance, shifting to other transport modes, other energy sources, or increasing efficiency and substitution.
-On the basis of this concept, GIZ will build up its work in the partner countries in the field of sustainable mobility.
+For the GIZ, RLI summarized the current state of research, defined the basic concepts and challenges, and made concrete recommendations for priority fields of action and, if applicable, measures.
+One of the main concerns was to extend the perception of the topic of "sector coupling energy and transport" beyond the mere conversion to e-mobility.
+Other options included traffic avoidance, shifting to other transport modes, other energy sources, or increasing efficiency and substitution.
+On the basis of this concept, GIZ has built up its work in the partner countries in the field of sustainable mobility.

 © Image: CC0 Creative Commons

 RLI assumes the following tasks in this project: